Find out about companion care and everything it involves, including adjustments at home, financial implications and more.

 Live-in or companion care is a service previously thought to be limited to those who are very wealthy.
 However, these days it is clear that it is affordable for many, and might even be more affordable than residential care for some.
 A couple requiring care, for example, may find the cost of care per person is cheaper with care at home than with the cost of two individual residential care places.

 As well as the cost being reasonable in most cases care at home is the most desirable option for those seeking high quality care.
 Leaving your home to live in a strange place is not something most people want to do.
 Of course, for some it is a great choice but most people would rather live at home and receive the care they need there.

 It means you can stay with your beloved pets, with your partner, in the place you know the most and love the most.
 If you are thinking about care, hopefully this guide to companion care has helped you with some preliminary information.
 There is a lot of research needed when it comes to care, and lots of reading and phoning and emailing and other ways to get information.
 However, when it comes to setting up the best quality later life for yourself or a loved one, there can never be too much information or too much research.

 The right care can make the difference between a later life that is unhealthy for you as an individual or one that supports your independence and wellbeing.
 Take your time, gather all the information possible and plan well ahead of time if you can.
 Your later life can be a fulfilling part of your life.

 Thinking Of Becoming A Companion Carer?

-If you are thinking about becoming a companion carer, you’re entering a rewarding industry that is constantly in need of new employees because of the growing need for care in the UK.
-You can find out lots of information about becoming a live-in carer here on our website.
+If you are thinking about becoming a carer, you’re entering a rewarding industry that is constantly in need of new employees because of the growing need for care services in the UK.
+You can find out lots of information about becoming a carer here on our website.